gerd-moellmann/emacs-with-cl-packages/README.md

 make -j6 # or however many CPUs you want to use
 ```

-You'll find the app under `mac/`.
+You'll find the staging build of the app under `mac/`.

 ### Install

-This step compresses EL files and populates the app.
+This step compresses EL files and fully populates the app.

 #### Self-contained